liddiard/stream-editor/README.md

 - otherwise gaining access to the server
 - adversely affecting others' ability to use Stream Editor

-Valid security bugs are likely to include anything that allows you to do any of these things.
+Valid security bugs are likely to include anything that allows you to do these things.
 Note that reading certain *non-sensitive* files from the server is possible and expected.

 ### Non-security bugs